A uniform model for Kirillov-Reshetikhin crystals II. Alcove model, path model, and P=X: Quantum Lakshmibai-Seshadri paths

 \section{Quantum Lakshmibai-Seshadri paths}

 In this section, we introduce quantum Lakshmibai-Seshadri paths, which are defined in terms of the parabolic quantum Bruhat graph.
 The main result of this section is Theorem~\ref{thm:LS=QLS}, which shows that projected level-zero LS paths are QLS paths.
-In~\cite{LNSSS2} this is proved in a different fashion using root operators.
+Although this result is proved in \cite{LNSSS2}, the proof given there is somewhat roundabout, and heavily depends on the connectedness of the affine crystal $\BB(\lambda)_{\cl}$, which itself is a deep result; in contrast, the proof given here is much more direct, and we need not use root operators.